Lafayette Car Accident Lawyer

 Louisiana has its fair share of motor vehicle accidents.
-As of December 2022, the state had experienced over 700 transportation fatalities.
-Thirty-five of those deaths occurred in Lafayette County.
+As of December 25, 2023, the state experienced 698 fatalities.
+26 of those deaths occurred in Lafayette Parish.
 This data is preliminary, so the actual number of fatal accidents is bound to be higher.

 When Should I Hire an Auto Accident Attorney?

 It’s almost always to your benefit to hire an auto accident attorney.
 In cases where the crash didn’t cause any injuries and left only minor property damage (like a fender-bender), a lawyer might not be necessary.
 But in any case involving injuries or more serious property damage, hiring an attorney increases your chances of achieving a favorable outcome.

 Since car accident attorneys generally work on a contingency fee basis, they’ll be incentivized to maximize the value of your claim.
 They also won’t be able to take on your case if it doesn’t make sense for them, as they only get attorney’s fees if they win or settle your claim.
 As a result, the lawyer will only accept your case if they think it has a strong chance of succeeding.

 At the least, it is worth your time to reach out for a free consultation with an attorney after a collision.
 You can learn about your legal options and best course of action at that time.

 What is My Car Accident Case Worth?